Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 <br>
 <hr>

-## Platforms for hands-on exercises and demos
+## Platforms & services for hands-on exercises or demos
 ### Azure Linux DSVM (Data Science Virtual Machine)
 Information on Linux DSVM: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm<br>
 The Linux DSVM has Spark (2.0.2) installed, as well as Yarn for job management, as well as HDFS.
 So, you can use the DSVM to run regular R code as well as code that run on Spark (e.g. using SparkR package).
 You will use DSVM as a single node Spark machine for hands-on exercises.
 We will provision these machines and assign them to you at the beginning of the tutorial.<br>